Constitution of Maine: Article IV: "House of Representatives, Senate, and Legislative Power"

-In 2022, HP 1489 instituted state-wide municipal ordinances that required every municipality to have “priority zones” where housing density could not be regulated, short-term rentals are not allowed, and references could not be made to “character of location, “overpopulation, or “overcrowding”, arguably violating the First Amendment of the US Constitution.
+In 2022, HP 1489 instituted state-wide municipal ordinances that required every municipality to have “priority zones” where housing density could not be regulated, short-term rentals are not allowed, and references could not be made to “character of location, “overpopulation, or “overcrowding”, ensuring equal protection under the law.

 The default housing zones are governed by local municipal ordinances.
 This brings into play Article IV Part Third Sections 13 & 14 of the Maine Constitution.
-If corporations are governed by general laws and municipalities are corporations, why are there two sets of ordinances governing municipalities?
-The priority zone ordinances are state-wide.
-The default ordinances are local.
+The priority zone ordinances are state-wide, while the default ordinances are local.
 The state-wide municipal ordinances are enacted by statutory law.
 The local ordinances are governed by the Maine Constitution.

-The Preamble of the Maine Constitution defines “The Objects of Government.”